JoeTheDave/kaleido/README.md

 # Kaleido

-Random generation of radially symetric designs.
+Random generation of radially symmetric designs.
 Uses psudo random number generation so a given seed may be used to reproduce the same design.

 ## Local Setup